sashadevi/adb-coursework/README.md

 ## Setting up a database and importing datasets into a table

 Navigate to the root directory of the project and run the file setup.py.
-This creates and connects to the database, and creates a table.
+This creates and connects to the database, and creates a table. <br/>
 The police datasets for the West Midlands and Cambridge are then imported into the table.

 ```bash
 python3 setup.py
 ```

-Note: You may need to specify the user, password, host and port number to establish a connection toby editing the setup.py file as follows:
+Note: You may need to specify the user, password, host and port number to establish a connection to the database, by editing the setup.py file as follows:

 ```python
 user=<username>, password=<password>, host=<hostname>, port=<portnumber>